Sunday, April 22, 2012

 We both had our eyes closed when I kissed her.
 We were blind but all-seeing and now we had the world in our hands.

-But all of above is okay and something you really expect from (ageing) Spillane.
-What’s wrong with the Dead Street is total lack of rhythm, narrative and plot.
-For the first five chapters it just doesn’t move anywhere.
-We are following some ridiculous entanglement about girl supposedly died 20 years ago, now miraculously found, but blind and with amnesia and definitely with some sinister background.
-I guess there will be people who would praise this as superb foundation for events to unfold and plot to tighten, but to me it was just boring.
+But all of the above is okay and something you really expect from (ageing) Spillane.
+What’s wrong with the Dead Street is the total lack of rhythm, narrative and plot.
+For the first five chapters, it just doesn’t move anywhere.
+We are following some ridiculous entanglement about a girl who supposedly died 20 years ago, now miraculously found, but blind and with amnesia and definitely with some sinister background.
+I guess there will be people who would praise this as a superb foundation for events to unfold and plot to tighten, but to me, it was just boring.
 Not much suspense there.
-Felt like reading some drama about middle-aged guy re-connecting with his old love (and her dog, to make matters even worse).
+Felt like reading some drama about a middle-aged guy reconnecting with his old love (and her dog, to make matters even worse).

-Fifth chapter ends with “Nuclear devastation.
+The fifth chapter ends with “Nuclear devastation.
 And only a retired cop and a blind beauty to stop it.”
-And at this point story explodes and quickly falls apart.
-We are driven into old sub-plot, new characters are introduced, bunch of indices turns up, our hero starts flying between Florida and NYC.
-Sounds good, but it’s really confusing and I guess these are “continuity corrections” Max Allan Collins tried to fix.
-So in short, couple of shoot-outs later and one retired dirty cop less, New York is saved from atomic bomb and Florida coast is cleaned from South American drug dealers.
-And my Spillane history is closed for at least few more years.
+And at this point, the story explodes and quickly falls apart.
+We are driven into an old sub-plot, new characters are introduced, a bunch of indices turn up, and our hero starts flying between Florida and NYC.
+Really confusing, and I guess these are “continuity corrections” where Max Allan stepped in.
+So in short, a couple of shoot-outs later and one retired dirty cop less, New York is saved from an atomic bomb and the Florida coast is cleaned of South American drug dealers.
+And my Spillane history is closed for at least a few more years.

 2/5